Description

 ** Accepted students can apply for Honors Housing through their CIS portal in the Housing U application

-If you’re a first-year student excited about all the outdoor opportunities available in Utah, the Outdoor Leadership Floor is an excellent option.
-Residents in the Outdoor Leadership Floor work together with Outdoor Adventures to plan adventures throughout Utah and the Rocky Mountains.
+If you’re a first-year student excited about all the outdoor opportunities available in Utah, the Outdoor Adventure Floor is an excellent option.
+Residents work in partnership with Campus Recreation's Outdoor Adventures program to plan adventures throughout Utah and the Rocky Mountains.
 If you live on this floor, you will have the opportunity to go whitewater rafting, rock climbing, snowshoeing, camping, backpacking, hiking, backcountry skiing, and do many other activities in this beautiful place.
-If you’re an outdoors person or want to be an outdoors person, join the students of the Outdoor Leadership Floor.
+If you’re an outdoors person or want to be an outdoors person, join the students of the Outdoor Adventure Floor.

 Location Details